 Doing the whole digital nomad thing?
 Not sure where in the world you should go to next?
+Let’s discuss the best countries for Freelancers to escape to.

 With the explosion of jobs available for people who want to remote work, go freelance, or set up their own business — there has never been a better time to see the world and earn a living at the same time.
 Here are some great countries to work in, play in, and generally escape to.